Nastel/tnt4j-streams/README.md

     * `required` - indicates whether a non-null value resolution is required for this field.
 If present, it takes precedence over the parser property `RequireDefault`.
     * `id` - field identifier
-    * `cacheKey` - cache key to store resolved field value
+    * `unwrapSingleValue` - flag indicating an item value shall be unwrapped if array or collection containing single item.
     * `charset` - defines a [Java supported charset/encoding](https://docs.oracle.com/javase/7/docs/technotes/guides/intl/encoding.doc.html)
       name (in string format) for field Raw binary data; used to convert between Unicode and a number of other character encodings.
 Default value is the running streams JVM default charset (in most cases `UTF8`).